 sudo firewall-cmd --reload

-Now if you have the correct DNS server set-up, to get to the Jira home page you just need to point to the server host name (http://localjiraserver) rather than http://localjiraserver:8080.
+Now if you have the correct DNS server set-up, to get to the Jira home page you just need to point to the server host name (http://localjiraserver) and not http://localjiraserver:8080.

 Atlassian’s recommended database engine for Jira is PostgreSQL.
 It is also easiest option to install because it doesn’t need extra steps to download Java connector separately.

-After installing the packages, a database needs to be initialised and configured.
+After installing the packages, you need to initialise and configure it.

-sudo systemctl enable postgresql sudo systemctl start postgresql
+sudo systemctl enable postgresql-9.6 sudo systemctl start postgresql-9.6

 create and set-up database

-sudo -u postgres -i -bash-4.2$ psql psql (9.2.15) Type "help" for help. postgres=# CREATE USER jiradbuser PASSWORD 'jiradbpassword'; GRANT ALL ON SCHEMA public TO jiradbuser; GRANT ALL ON ALL TABLES IN SCHEMA public TO jiradbuser; CREATE DATABASE jiradb WITH ENCODING='UTF8' OWNER=jiradbuser CONNECTION LIMIT=-1; \q
+sudo -u postgres -i -bash-4.2$ psql psql (9.6.9) Type "help" for help. postgres=# CREATE USER jiradbuser PASSWORD 'jiradbpassword'; postgres=# CREATE DATABASE jiradb WITH ENCODING 'UNICODE' LC_COLLATE 'C' LC_CTYPE 'C' TEMPLATE template0; postgres=# GRANT ALL PRIVILEGES ON DATABASE jiradb to jiradbuser; \q

 configure authentication methods